Get instant quote

 What is Delrin (POM-H) and what are its material properties?

-What is Delrin and why is it unique among the many manufacturing materials available?
-Delrin, or POM-H (homopolymer acetal), is used in CNC machining, 3D printing and injection molding to create durable, precise components.
-This article explores Delrin’s properties and how to get the most out of the material.
+What is Delrin and why is it unique?
+Delrin, or POM-H (homopolymer acetal), is a semi crystalline engineering thermoplastic used for CNC machining, 3D printing, and injection molding to produce durable, precision components.
+This article examines Delrin’s key properties and guidance for getting the most from the material.

 Did you know we offer local sourcing for CNC machining?